Analysis, forecasting and system identification of a floating offshore wind turbine using dynamic mode decomposition: Introduction

 The floating wind turbine operations are considerably altered by the stochastic nature of wind, waves, and currents in the sea environment, which excite platform motion leading to uncertainties in structural loads and power extraction capability.
 As shown first in \cite{jonkman2007}, waves are responsible for a large part of the dynamic excitation of a FOWT.
 Rotor speed fluctuations are 60\% larger when the same turbine is operated in a floating environment compared to onshore installation, and the difference has been shown to increase with increasing wave conditions.
 Therefore, it is essential to develop appropriate strategies to improve the FOWTs' platform stability and maximize the turbines' energy conversion rate, achieving better LCOE with higher power production and lower maintenance operation costs.
-Both passive and active technologies have been studied and developed to the scope, such as tuned mass dampers \cite{Si2014, Li2016, Dong2020} mounted on different floaters, ballasted buoyancy cans \cite{Edem2022, Galvan2018, Grant2023}, gyro-stabilizers \cite{Palraj2021}, blade pitch and/or torque controllers \cite{lopez2022, Salic2019, Tiwari2016, pustina2020, pustina2023}.
-Developing advanced control systems is a high-potential cost reduction strategy for offshore wind turbines impacting at multiple levels: effective control strategies may increase the energy production which has a direct impact on LCOE; a reduction of the platform motions may help in reducing their sizes and costs; reduced vibratory loads on the turbine's components helps increasing their lifetime and reducing maintenance costs.
-A thorough comparison of various controllers designed for managing vibratory loads is provided in \cite{awada2021}.
-Among all the methods analyzed, the strategies that employ blade pitch control, collective or individual, emerge as the most effective and promising, combining feasibility and reliability.
-Particular care must be taken in floating systems when applying controls: closed-loop instability may be induced by the coupling between the motions of the platform (particularly pitch dynamics) and the aerodynamic loads \cite{Larsen2007, jonkman2008} for poorly designed controllers acting on the pitch of the blades.